How to Get Rid of Leafhoppers ~ Garden Pest Control

 Manual Removal

-Squishing leafhoppers with your fingers is also an option, but these guys are fast!
+Squishing leafhoppers with your fingers is also an option for getting rid of leafhoppers, but these guys are fast!
 Still worth a try if you want to get rid of them for free without any chemicals or products.
 Sprays don’t really work for the adults because they hop everywhere, and there is little evidence to support that organic sprays (like neem oil) are effective at targeting the eggs that are laid inside plant tissue.

 Final Note

 If your plants are mature and don’t seem negatively affected by the leafhoppers, I would simply leave them alone.
-If your plants are small, stunted, and you would like to take action, start with trapping with the traps.
-Since the traps seem to work for leafhoppers, fungus gnats, and even pesky flies I simply consider them a part of my garden pest control toolkit.
+If your plants are small, stunted, and you would like to take action towards getting rid of leafhoppers, start with the sticky traps.
+Since the traps seem to work for leafhoppers, fungus gnats, and even pesky flies, I simply consider them a part of my organic garden pest control “toolkit”.